vbrabandt2005/vbrabandt2005.github.io/_posts/2024-05-20-why-capybaras-are-the-most-perfect-animal-in-the-world.md

 ### 7. Capybara never commit war crimes (only some cases)

-Despite being abused by the evil pelicans multiple times in history, Capybaras have only eaten a total of 3 duck feathers as revenge of the evil pelican crimes.
+Despite being abused by the evil pelicans multiple times in history, Capybaras have only eaten a total of 3 duck feathers as revenge for the evil pelican crimes.

 Dogs and Capybaras have a complicated relationships, since some dogs still mistakenly see Capybaras as enimies, sometimes dogs terrorize Capybaras by mistake.